finddup – Finds duplicated files fast and efficiently.

 -q

-Do not print the number of duplicated or unique files.
+Do not print the number of duplicated/unique files or identical hard links.
 Hide the progress indicator.

 -0